Semaine sanglante: Monday, 22 May

-Following their trials, those who were sentenced to death were taken immediately to nearby execution sites; these included the construction site for the Gare du Nord, the esplanade in the Tuileries Gardens the Luxembourg Gardens, Place du Chatelet, the Mazas Prison and later, as the army moved east, the Père Lachaise Cemetery.
+Following their trials, those who were sentenced to death were taken immediately to nearby execution sites; these included the construction site for the Gare du Nord, the esplanade in the Tuileries Garden the Luxembourg Gardens, Place du Châtelet, the Mazas Prison and later, as the army moved east, the Père Lachaise Cemetery.

 By the evening of the 22nd, the Army had reached the Gare Saint Lazare and the Place de la Concorde, and had occupied the Gare Montparnasse.
-General MacMahon established his headquarters near Trocadero.
+General MacMahon established his headquarters near Trocadéro.
 The head of the Versailles government, Adolphe Thiers, entered the city and visited MacMahon at his command post that afternoon.

 The Polish nobleman Jarosław Dąbrowski was a senior military commander of the Commune, but rumours had spread that he had received a large bribe in exchange for surrendering the city to the Army.
 His advice and commands were largely ignored.
-At ten o'clock in the evening, a group of Commune officers escorted Dąbrowski to the Hotel de Ville to turn him over to the Committee of Public Safety.
+At ten o'clock in the evening, a group of Commune officers escorted Dąbrowski to the Hôtel de Ville to turn him over to the Committee of Public Safety.
 Dąbrowski had dinner with a group of officers, who did not believe the rumors, and reentered combat.